trinh-binh/viewbinding/README.md

 # viewbinding
-- Viewbinding without reflecetion (will be updated)
+- Viewbinding with reflection & annotation